wearefine/fae/docs/features/language_translate.md

 # Language Translation

-Fae supports translating text fields from English to any lanuage supported by Microsoft Translator.
-Clicking translate button with take the corisponding english field and and output the translated text in the appropriate field.
+Fae supports translating text fields from English to any language supported by Microsoft Translator.
+Clicking the translate button will take the corresponding english field and output the translated text in the appropriate field.

 * [Configure](#configure)
 * [Internalization of Pages and Content Blocks](#internalization-of-pages-and-content-blocks)